 4.2 Argon purifier

-4.3 Lathes and cutter
+4.3 Lathes and cutters

-4.4 Pressing machine
+4.4 Automatic tablet press

 5 Analysis

-5.1 Sample processing
+5.1 Sample preparation

 5.1.1 Columnar sample [specification: not less than 20mm (ø)*15mm (H)]: The sample is processed with lathe to produce a smooth surface without stomata for testing.

-5.1.2 Small silver block： place the sample on a pressing machine and lock the briquetting, and the pressure is set to 20 tons for 5 seconds, start the pressing machine.
+5.1.2 Small silver block： place the sample on a tablet press and lock the briquetting, Set the pressure to 20 tons for 5 seconds, start the pressing machine.
 The surface diameter of the processed sample shall not be less than 25 mm and the thickness shall not be less than 0.5 mm.
 Small silver blocks shall be processed to a larger piece and then be pressed into the required size.

 5.1.3 The processed sample shall be boiled with hydrochloric acid solution（3.5） for 3 to 5 minutes.
 Take it out and wash with water until no chloride ion is present, then wash with absolute ethanol solution（3.4）and dry with air.